(Last Updated on : 10/03/2017)

 Bath therapies are an effective method of cure to several ailments.
 There are certain methods, duration and process which are to be followed in each therapy.

 There are also certain precautions which are necessary while taking these therapeutic baths.
-Full baths should be avoided within three hours after a meal and one hour before it.
-Local baths like the hip bath and foot bath may, however, be taken two hours after a meal.
+Full baths should be avoided within 3 hours after a meal and 1 hour before it.
+Local baths like the hip bath and foot bath may, however, be taken 2 hours after a meal.